Naturaily/Naturaily-netlify/_posts/2020-04-02-how-to-create-a-multilingual-software-without-going-crazy.md

 ## Tip 2: Rethink your software development - A Continuous Translation approach for the win

-At LingoHub, we are strong believers in a Continuous Translation workflow.
+At [LingoHub](https://lingohub.com/){:target="_blank"}, we are strong believers in a Continuous Translation workflow.
 So, what is Continuous Translation, you might ask?

 **The basic concept: Continuous Translation synchronizes software development and translation management.**